isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1241.md

 ---
-title: Globe3 ERP V5.6 - Package (5 Users with Cloud) (PEPPOL Ready)
+title: Magento and WooCommerce Solutions for Retail - Advanced WooCommerce Ecommerce by Verz Design (Amber)
 permalink: /productivity-solutions-grant/solutionrepo/solution1241
 ---

 ### Description

-Globe3 ERP is a web based, scalable mid-range multi-company, multi-currency, multi-language integrated business management solution comprising of finance, supply chain, projects, CRM, service and production capabilities, that will improve an organization processes immediately with the enhancements and streamline of key business processes and reduction in informational and operational bottlenecks.
-Globe3 ERP is used for multiple countries such as Singapore, Malaysia, Vietnam, China and Hong Kong.
+Verz Design is one of the key and leading players when it comes to providing Magento/WooCommerce eCommerce solutions.
+Magento/WooCommerce offers a comprehensive backend with customisable plug-ins for your business.
+Highly suitable for companies with complex operations, Magento/WooCommerce is a robust application that showcases incredible functionality and is the most scalable among the three solutions.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedTNOSystemsAnnex3CRwef12August2021-_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_VerzDesign_Annex_3_CR_wef_2_Sept_2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria